cerner/fhir.cerner.com/content/millennium/dstu2/proprietary-codes.md

 * The `code` value is the numeric code value as a string
 * The `display` value is the code value display
 * The `userSelected` value is set to true
+* On inbound requests (POST, PUT, PATCH), proprietary codes and standard codes may not be set in the same coding array.
+If they are, the create or update request will fail with a 422 Unprocessable Entity response.

-Example read from CodeableConcept displaying both standard and proprietary codes:
+Example outbound from CodeableConcept displaying both standard and proprietary codes:

     {
       "type": {